LuksiePanthera/Lupita-Luksie-Protocol/readme.md

 **This is a WORK IN PROGRESS.
 A starting point for builders.
 Not a finished protocol.**

 - This is a **conceptual framework** and **proof of concept**.
-- It is **not** a certified calibration standard for expensive equipment.
+- It is **not** a certified calibration standard for equipment.
 - It is **not** a plug-and-play solution.
 - It is **not** a fully validated navigation, AI, or crypto system.

 **Use at your own risk.**
-- Verify calculations independently before pointing expensive gear.
+- Verify calculations independently before pointing gear.
 - Test thoroughly before relying on this for critical applications.
 - Validate your results with real-world data.